 Global Digital Women

-Deutsche Telekom is also involved with Global Digital Women (GDW).
 An international network of pioneering females in the digital sector, GDW aims to connect, empower, and make visible inspiring women who have a major influence on the digital future.
 Global Digital Women is a platform for digital “heroines” from business, politics, associations, and organizations to share experiences and raise their profiles.
 As a partner company of GDW, Deutsche Telekom hosts digital lunchtime events or, depending on the pandemic situation, on-site events at the headquarters in Bonn.